 Commission income and other operating income rose by NOK 19m to NOK 570m (551m) in 2020.

 Net interest income on loans sold to SpareBank 1 Boligkreditt (residential mortgage company) and SpareBank 1 Næringskreditt (commercial mortgage company) is recognised as commission income.
 Commission income on loans sold to these two companies totalled NOK 91m (87m) in the first quarter of 2020.

 An increase of NOK 15m in other commission income is mainly down to customer growth at SpareBank 1 SMN Regnskapshuset and increased incomes from payment services.

 Maintaining a broad product range is an important strategy for the bank.
 It ensures good commission income and a high proportion of multi-product customers.
 A high proportion of multi-product customers signifies high customer satisfaction and provides the bank with a higher and more diversified income flow.

 Return on financial investments

-Overall return on financial investments excluding dividends was NOK 145m (264m).
+Overall return on financial investments in the first quarter was minus NOK 124m (plus 169m).
 This breaks down as follows:

 |Return on financial investments (NOKm)||2020||2019||Change|